normalized-db/core/README.md

 normalize an object.
 Take the `user.role` from the example above - the roles are basically just a string, the only object which ever contains a role object is a user and probably it is not possible to edit the role's name.
 In such a case the normalization overhead probably is not worth it.
-Basically it is recommended to design the schema rather passive, less can be more.
+Basically it is recommended to design the schema rather passive, less can be more, so if normalizing a field is not necessary then do not normalize.